Skip to main content

 Environments are typically defined using Hierarchy groups dimensions.

-2. Create an attribution group named Environments with the two environment attributions.
+2. Create a group allocation named Environments with the two rules.

 3. Go to the main Reports screen to create a new report.

-4. In the Group by section, add the newly created attribution group Environments.
+4. In the Group by section, select Allocations, and then select the newly created Environments group allocation.

 5. Run the report to see how the costs are allocated.